Why online learning?

 We also invite you to read more about the benefits of learning online.

-I am afraid to speak French because it seems so difficult to pronounce.
+I am afraid to speak French/English because it seems so difficult to pronounce.

 Why isn’t it taught anywhere else?
 Well, not many language schools are founded by opera singers like Isabelle!
 She indeed had to attend many diction classes (French, English, Italian, and German) as part of her degree in Music & Languages at McGill University (Montreal, Canada).
-Over the years, she has created special French pronunciation tips designed for English speaking expats who are struggling to speak French.
+Over the years, she has created special French pronunciation tips designed for English speaking expats who are struggling to speak French as well as English pronunciation tricks for native French speakers.

 You still aren’t convinced?
 Watch one of Isabelle’s fun and useful pronunciation tip videos.

-I would like to improve my French conversation, but don’t have the budget to afford private lessons.
+I would like to improve my French/English conversation, but don’t have the budget to afford private lessons.
 Do you offer an alternative?

 In addition, Isabelle hosts a free French conversation event every month which is called French Friday.
 The whole point is to put into practice what you have learned in your previous or current French classes and to dare to speak French while having fun!
 We discuss an interesting and useful topic for your everyday life and I guide you through the process by offering my help, tips, and advice, whenever necessary.

-We also recommend subscribing to our Newsletter to receive our Free French Survival Guide as well as Isabelle’s weekly tips on how to better integrate French in your everyday life.
+We also recommend subscribing to our Newsletter to receive our Free French/English Survival Guide as well as Isabelle’s weekly tips on how to better integrate French and English in your everyday life.

 We also invite you to follow our FB page for more exciting news, quizzes, articles, posts, and fun tips such as our Monday Laugh (we share a new funny expression in French, every Monday!).